PrefectHQ/prefect/docs/orchestration/concepts/services.md

 ## Zombie Killer

-The `Zombie Killer` service is responsible for handling zombies, which Prefect defines as tasks that claim to be running but haven't updated their heartbeat in the past 2 minutes.
+The `Zombie Killer` service is responsible for handling zombies, which Prefect defines as tasks that claim to be running but haven't updated their heartbeat in the past 2 minutes (Prefect Cloud) or 10 minutes (Prefect Server).

+### How is it useful?

+Zombies are tasks that started running but -- for some reason -- are no longer in communication with the API.
+Since Prefect is usually able to capture errors in code, the most common reason for a zombie is an unexpected infrastructure event in the execution cluster: a node failure, loss of internet, or other catastrophic error.
+Zombie tasks prevent flow progress: downstream tasks won't start while they believe an upstream dependency is running.
+Therefore, when the Zombie Killer detects a zombie, it marks the task failed so that execution can continue.

+### How does it work?

+Periodically, the Zombie Killer queries for tasks that are in a `Running` state but have no recent heartbeat.
+These tasks are placed into a `Failed` state with the message `Marked "Failed" by a Zombie Killer process`.
+If the flow is in a `Running` state, the [Lazarus](#lazarus) process will ensure it resumes execution.

+### Heartbeat configuration

 It's possible for the system kernel to terminate the heartbeat process prematurely and trigger the `Zombie Killer`.
 To circumvent this, try configuring `Prefect` to run the heartbeat in a thread.

 The heartbeat can be configured by adding a line to `config.toml` in the `[cloud]` section
 ```